-Making the move to New Zealand can be a happy decision with a successful outcome.
-Planning for the difficult moments will help the transition become a safe and easier one for everyone involved.
+Embarking on the journey to New Zealand can be a joyful decision that leads to a prosperous outcome.
+Preparing for the inevitable challenges can make the transition smoother and safer for all parties involved.

-New Zealand has a largely temperate climate.
-While the far north has subtropical weather during summer, and inland alpine areas of the South Island can be as cold as -10 C in winter, most of the country lies close to the coast, which means mild temperatures, moderate rainfall, and abundant sunshine.
+New Zealand experiences a primarily temperate climate.
+While the northern regions enjoy subtropical conditions during the summer months, and the inland alpine areas of the South Island can plunge to frigid temperatures as low as -10°C in winter, the majority of the country is situated near the coast.
+This coastal proximity results in mild temperatures, moderate rainfall, and abundant sunshine.

 You can check on weather conditions in New Zealand on the New Zealand Met Service Website.